Cambridge Analytica Slammed for Psychographic Advertising

 Facebook is and always has been a psychographic advertising platform.

-And while the richest profile and social graph data a marketer can analyze these days may come from Facebook — since they can pair likes, comments and shares with extended user profile info — digital marketing pros know they're not the only game in town.
+And while the richest profile and social graph data a marketer can analyze these days may come from Facebook – since their Edgerank algorithm pairs likes, comments, and shares with extended user profile info – digital marketing agency pros do the exact same thing on every other social media platform.

-YouTube, Twitter and Linkedin are psychographic advertising platforms as well.
+YouTube, Twitter and Linkedin are digital psychographic advertising platforms as well.

 Even Amazon mines profile data to recommend stuff to buy.

-Cambridge Analytica got hit first, waking us all up to the concept of psychographic profiling.
+Cambridge Analytica got hit first, waking us all up to psychographic profiling.

 But what they did, albeit a tad more sophisticated, is what Amazon does to serve product recommendations and what Facebook, Twitter and Google do to sell ads.